Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Proof of Theorem and Corollary

 where

 \end{theorem}

-We remark that there are unique values $\Lambda, \alpha_1 \in (0, \infty)$ such that \eqref{def-capital-Lambda-alpha_1} is satisfied, see \cite{Eberle}.
+We remark that the definitions of $\Lambda, \alpha_1$ in \eqref{def-capital-Lambda-alpha_1} are coupled and there exists $\alpha_{1}\in(0,\infty)$ so that $\Lambda, \alpha_1$ in \eqref{def-capital-Lambda-alpha_1} are well defined; see Theorem 2.3. in \cite{Eberle}.
 In order to get explicit performance bounds, we also derive an upper bound for $\mathcal{H}_{\rho}(\mu_{0},\pi_{\mathbf{z}})$ in the next lemma.
 It is based on the (integrability properties) structure of the stationary distribution $\pi_\bz$ and the Lyapunov function $\mathcal{V}$ that controls the $L^2$ norm of the initial distribution $\mu_0$.

-\begin{lemma}[Bounding initialization error] If parts $(i)$, $(ii)$, $(iii)$ and $(iv)$ of Assumption \ref{assumptions} hold, then we have
+\begin{lemma}[Bounding initialization error] If parts $(i)$, $(ii)$, $(iii)$ and $(iv)$ of Assumption~\ref{assumptions} hold, then we have

 where $\Vert(x,v)\Vert_{L^{2}(\mu_{0})}^{2}:=\int_{\mathbb{R}^{2d}}\Vert(x,v)\Vert^{2}\mu_{0}(dx,dv)$. \end{lemma}